I love pottering in the greenhouse and garden and listening to classic rock with my Labradoodle, Florrie.

 They prefer sun for half a day.
 So they are ideal for a spot where they get full sun for either the morning or afternoon.
 They have fleshy stems, so keep them protected from frost.
 Slugs and snails don’t like them!

 Related to the sunflower, marigolds are the true essence of summer.
-Gold, orange and lemon flowerheads sparkling in the sun!
+Imagine gold, orange and lemon flowerheads sparkling in the sun!

 They grow just as well in pots and containers as in the ground.
 Just snip the flowers off with scissors when they start to die back.
 Slugs and snails do like to munch on a marigold when they are first planted out, so you will need to put some pellets out or go out after dark for a slug hunt!